Jannik-Hoffmann/Brexit-Data-Analysis/readme.md

 # Brexit Vote Analysis: Immigration Attitudes and Authoritarianism

-For the full report, see the interactive quarto page ![Finished Report.html]
+For the full report, see the interactive quarto page [Finished Report.html]

 ## Overview